 Sacred Groves is a unique, healing place, ideal for doing this heart-opening work.
 The schedule includes opportunities to walk quietly in the woods, letting mother nature help you integrate what you are learning.
 There are options for staying overnight in the healing beauty of the Groves.

 Compassionate Listening is a practice that reaches deep into the heart of discord or disconnection, teaching people to listen with a different “ear” to those around them.
 Its powerful tools help transform the energy of conflict into opportunities for understanding, intimacy at home, healthy relations, productive teamwork, and positive action.
 It is a practice that provides a road-map to what sages from all ages and cultures have taught: cultivating the wisdom of the heart is the key to real peace “from the inside out.”

-Suggested donation for the day-long workshop is $100.
-Lunch will be provided.
 Lodging options are limited and assigned on a first-come, first served basis.
-We ask $40/night for a shared room or cabin, which includes breakfast.
-Depending on need, private rooms may be available for $70.
-If you have need for additional meals, talk to us.
+We ask $40/person/night for a shared room or cabin, which includes breakfast.
+Depending on demand, we may have a private room available for $75.
 Pre-registration and a deposit is required.